![]() |

 v) Radiation biology; and

-B) Work experience, under the supervision of an authorized user who meets the requirements in this Section, or Section 335.9050 and 335.9040 (c)(1)(B)(vii) of this Section, or equivalent U.S. Nuclear Regulatory Commission, Agreement State or Licensing State requirements, involving:
+B) Work experience under the supervision of an authorized user who meets the requirements in this Section, Section 335.9160 or Section 335.9050, together with subsection (c)(1)(B)(vii), or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements, involving:

 i) Ordering, receiving and unpacking radioactive materials safely and performing the related radiation monitoring;